Brittany - A Cyclist's Guide

 Books and maps

-Brittany's Green Ways: A Guide to Re-Used Railway Tracks and Canal Towpaths is an invaluable guide, as is The Nantes-Brest Canal, a guide for cyclists and walkers.
-See the Footprint guide to Brittany for a general tourist overview; Footprint also has a new Brittany With Kids guide for families, while Lonely Planet has a Brittany and Normandy book.
+See the Footprint guide to Brittany (US) for a general tourist overview; Footprint also has a Brittany With Kids (UK, US) guide for families, while Lonely Planet has a Brittany and Normandy book.

 See also Wendy's Freewheeling France guides to cycling the Nantes-Brest Canal, as well as her history of the Nantes-Brest Canal.
 She's also written our guide to St-Malo for cyclists using the Portsmouth ferry link, as well as overviews of Brest and Rennes.